caspian-acres/caspianacres.ca/content/post/hiring-march-2018.md

 tags: ["intern","summer_job","Kamloops","hiring"]
 ---

-# We are hiring!
+# Paid Summer Internship Opportunity

 We are looking for a summer intern to help us take care of our farm and expand our integrated duck and black soldier fly farming operation.
-This is a new and experimental concept that we are developing on our farm and we believe it is a great way to produce high quality and delicious meat for our local market, right here in Kamloops.
+This is a new and experimental concept that we are developing on our farm and we believe it is a great way to produce high quality and delicious food for our local market, right here in Kamloops.

-## When
+## Details
-The position starts in May, and lasts for approximately four months, however we need to identify the individual we will be hiring before end of March.
+The position starts in May, and lasts for approximately four months, however we need to identify the individual we will be hiring before Monday April 16th.
+Pay will be 14$ per hour and work can be full time or part time depending on your availability.
+Hours of work are very flexible for most of the summer except the month of August while you take over the morning and evening shifts.

 ## Who is this position for?
-We are looking for a motivated individual who is passionate about small scale farming and food sovereignty.
+We are looking for a motivated individual who is passionate about small scale farming and food security.
 Previous farm experience is not required but would be an asset.
 However, working on a farm is not for the faint of heart.
 Here is a checklist to see if this internship might be suitable for you:

 * Must not be afraid of poop
 * Must not be afraid of insects